Skip to main content

 Children need to be active every day.
 All activity counts, no matter how short.
 This can be organised sports, activities, movement or active play at home.

-Children should be active for at least 60 minutes or more every day at a moderate to vigorous intensity.
+Children should be active for at least 1 hour every day at a moderate to vigorous intensity.

 Important